 For history and City lovers who want to live in a piece of old England.
-Often located in smart and expensive residential areas, but also along main parks and commons, they provide a perfect location in the heart of the city.
+Often located in smart and expensive residential areas, Chelsea, Westminster, but also in Marylebone, St Johns Wood or Clapham, along main parks and commons, they provide a perfect location in the heart of the city.

 Did you know this?